| • 'Boobitizing'

 clothes ie. warm draw string sweatpants with a loose, zip-up sweatshirt.

-you don't have to bend down at all (the nurses are very helpful
+As well, I would suggest wearing slip on shoes, so you don't have to bend down at all (the nurses are very helpful

 as they help you with everything, but it